Peek Documentation

 Peek includes safeguards so long conversations remain usable without extra setup.

-• The chat transcript is designed to stay responsive in long chats.
+• The transcript is designed to remain responsive in long chats.

-• Current-chat context can be compacted internally before sending a request so Peek does not need to send the entire transcript every time.
+• Current-chat context can be compacted internally before sending a request.

-• Compaction is used for AI context only; it does not delete the saved chat from the app.
+• Compaction is used for AI context only and does not delete the saved chat.

 • Saved-chat memory can use compact summaries or excerpts to keep requests efficient.

-• Chats still have size limits so the app can remain fast and reliable.
+• Chats still have size limits so Peek can remain fast and reliable.

 • If a chat becomes too large to continue, start a new chat.